luckyydv043/Hospital-Management-System/README.md

 If the JSON file does not exist, the application automatically creates the required data structure when it starts.

 ## Running the Project

-Run the following command from the project directory:

 Windows: